-A student may withdraw from a course and be guaranteed a W any time up to the mid-point of the semester or term.
-After the mid-point, the grade awarded shall be at the discretion of the instructor.
+A student may withdraw from a course and receive a W any time up to the mid-semester date of that semester or term.
+After the mid-semester date, the grade awarded shall be at the discretion of the instructor.